 Wes Tyler founded Old Oak Partners, LLC in 1999.
 He is also the President and Director of North American Commercial Parts & Service, Inc., a holding company of regional businesses that provide parts and repair for commercial food equipment.

-Wes is a Director of Butler International, Inc. (BUTL.PK), a Director and Principal of Westport Resources Investment Services, Inc., a registered broker-dealer with the SEC and NASD, and of Westport Resources Management, Inc., a registered investment advisor.
+Wes is a Director and Principal of Westport Resources Investment Services, Inc., a registered broker-dealer with the SEC and NASD, and of Westport Resources Management, Inc., a registered investment advisor.

-His presentations on Selling Your Business and Getting Quality Service for Commercial Food Equipment have been featured at the Annual Meeting of the Commercial Food Equipment Service Association (CFESA), the 10th Annual Capital Formation Conference hosted by Carter Morse & Co., the Bi-Annual Meeting of Multi-unit Architects, Engineers & Construction Officers (MAECO) and the 2002 Multi Unit Foodservice Equipment Symposium (MUFES).
+His presentations on Selling Your Business, The Cost of Training and Getting Quality Service for Commercial Food Equipment have been featured at the Annual Meeting of the Commercial Food Equipment Service Association (CFESA), the 10th Annual Capital Formation Conference hosted by Carter Morse & Co., the Bi-Annual Meeting of Multi-unit Architects, Engineers & Construction Officers (MAECO) and at the Multi Unit Foodservice Equipment Symposium (MUFES).

 Jim O’Brien founded O’Brien & Associates, a business consulting firm, in 2001.
 Jim counsels clients in business improvement in the disciplines of sales, service operations and overall general business management